 What is this except operator going to do?

-It’s going to return as the rows from the left query that are not there in the right query results.
-And if we look at these two tables, records, that is employee Colton and Jaxson, those two records are present in both the tables.
-So when we execute above except query, it should only return as the first two rows.
+It's going to return the rows from the left query that are not present in the right query results.
+If we examine these two tables, records for employees Colton and Jaxson, we'll notice that these two records are present in both tables.
+So when we execute the above EXCEPT query, it should only return the first two rows.

 2

-This operator is introduced in SQL Server 2005.
-The most important thing to keep in mind is that to work the EXCEPT operator ,number and the order of the columns must be the same in both the queries and the data types must also be either same or compatible.
+This operator was introduced in SQL Server 2005.
+The most important thing to keep in mind is that for the EXCEPT operator to work, the number and order of the columns must be the same in both queries, and the data types must also be either the same or compatible.

 What’s going to happen if the number and the order of the columns are not the same?

-For example, let’s remove the gender column first query.
-So in this query, we only have two columns, whereas in the second query we have got three columns and if I execute the query we get an error.
+For example, let’s remove the gender column from the first query.
+So in this query, we only have two columns, whereas in the second query we have three columns.
+If I execute the query, we get an error.

 2

-Now, in this example, we have returned the results that are present in table A, but not in Table B. Now, what if you want the other way around?
+Now, in this example, we have returned the results that are present in Table A but not in Table B. Now, what if you want it the other way around?

-I want the rows that are present in table B, but not in table A. If that’s the case, you can reverse queries.
+I want the rows that are present in Table B, but not in Table A. In that case, you can reverse the queries.

 Select Id, CustomerName, Gender